ntdragon/python-cemeteryManagement/Design.d/README.md

 ## Current Description of the cemetery and its various processes/procedures and policies

+## Design Processes
+In the beginning need to designate the size of the grid, Initially have the program run and set up the plotgrid for the cemetery then edit the plotgrid to reflect
+     which plots are road, trees, and other non grave plots Next fill in the plots information for those plots already sold and if someone is buried in the plot fill in that information also
+Menu - Sell Plot, Burial, Locate Person,
+     View/print cemetery map A;burials,  B, Sold, C;Combined

 ## Desired Design features

 ### Database

+#### Database information on each plot

+     Row number     (2-29) for St Joseph
+     plot column         (4-101) for St Joseph
+     plot type  -- based on a grid so options are grave, road, tree, concretepad,... page #    of master ledger (0 if feature like road, tree...)
+     Date bought    - date reserved or fully purchased (purchased date when fully paid) Contact name   - name of purchaser
+     Contact Address - purchaser's address or designate Contact Phone  - purchaser's telephone number or designate Cost-plot      - Cost of plot
+     Paid-plot       - Paid for plot (if Paid-plot != Cost-Plot the reserved) Paid-service   - Amount prepaid for services (O&C, foundation) Type-service     Type os services prepaid
+     plot certificate issued Y/N

-#### Databased with information on each plot
+#### Databased with information on each grave

      Last name      - Purchaser or person designated for the grave First Name     - Purchaser or person designated for the grave Row#           - Row (2-29)
      Grave#         - Grave (4-101)
-     Grave_subID -  ' ','A','B','C','R' if used for cremation burials initially just number, R for reserved Page           - Page number of entry in master ledger Date bought    - date reserved or fully purchased (purchased date when fully paid) Contact name   - name of purchaser
+     Grave_subID -  ' ','A','B','C'  if used for cremation, burials initially just number
-     Contact Address - purchaser's address or designate Contact Phone  - purchaser's telephone number or designate Paid-lot       - Paid for lot
-     Paid-service   - Amount prepaid for services (O&C, foundation) Deceased Name  -
-     Died-date      -
+     Page           - Page number of entry in master ledger Died-date      -
      Buried-date    -
-     Buried-location-
+     Buried-burial- full, infant cremated
+     Age of person buried - months or years
      Remarks        -
-     Burial/transfer cert on file
+     Burial/transfer cert on file - Y/N

-### Database with pricing so that price reports can be generated
+#### Database with pricing so that price reports can be generated
      Date of pricing      date
      service                     text
      charge                      number